 If you have been falsely accused of domestic violence in the State of New Jersey, a domestic violence attorney at Weinberger Divorce & Family Law Group, LLC can protect your rights in the court of law.
 You deserve to be represented by domestic violence attorneys who understand the complexities surrounding domestic violence cases and who can zealously build a defense designed to beat any false accusations.

-The domestic violence attorneys at Weinberger Divorce & Family Law Group, have successfully challenged false charges of physical abuse, harassment, and verbal abuse.
+The domestic violence attorneys at Weinberger Divorce & Family Law Group, LLC, have successfully challenged false charges of physical abuse, harassment, and verbal abuse.
 Don’t let false abuse accusations destroy your good name and freedom.
 Contact us.